 The changing nature of voice and influence in the workplace

 Since the early 1980s, there’s been a decline in trade union representation across various European countries, including the UK.
 While a significant minority of the workforce still have their terms and conditions determined by collective bargaining, overall there’s less reliance on collective agreements as a means of influencing the employment relationship.
-Our 2019 Talking about voice research found that only 17% of respondents mentioned trade unions as a channel for voice.
+Our survey found that only 17% of respondents mentioned trade unions as a channel for voice.
 The most common channel was one-to-one meetings with a line manager.
 This reflects a general shift away from indirect and representative voice, and towards direct and individual channels.

 Our report Power dynamics in work and employment relationships explores the complexities of power in the employment relationship and how employees can best shape their working lives.